1226085293/MKFramework/extensions/MKFramework/README.md

 ## Step 1: Initialization

-First close the editor, open the plugin directory `Project root directory\extensions\mk-framework` and execute the command in the current directory
+First close the editor, open the plugin directory `Project root directory\extensions\MKFramework` and execute the command in the current directory

 ```bash
 npm install
 ```

-Wait for execution to succeed
+Wait for the execution to succeed and open the editor

 ## Step 2: Install the framework

 Top menu: `Extensions/mk-framework/Install framework`

-Wait for installation to succeed and you can use it.
-If you have any questions, please ask them in the repository
+Wait for the installation to succeed and restart the editor to use it.
+If you have any questions, please raise them in the repository

 # # Update the framework